Deep-rooted movement

 It takes a village to make a vineyard

 In the fields, the soil is the top priority.
 “We’ve been working the soil using manure from our neighbours’ horses from the outset,” Yvan told us.
 “Today, our microcosm of insects and other living things has found a natural equilibrium.
 Also, we bring love to the vines every day.
-We have one person for every two hectares.
+We have one person for every 5 acres or so.
 That’s a lot!
 But I think that all that attention lavished on the vines is something you can smell and taste.
 Anyway, I hope so.”
 After sampling his wines, I have to agree!

 Domaine Bergeville: certified organic from day one